-How are Social Security benefits divided in a North County divorce?
+How are Social Security benefits divided in a Carlsbad divorce?
 If you or your spouse receive Social Security will a divorce affect your payments?

 The number of divorces in those above the age of 52 has substantially increased over the past few decades.
 Here in California most are committed to enjoying the outdoors lifestyle and are committed to remaining fit and active.
 As a result there are more questions regarding the impact of divorce upon those above the age of fifty often referred to as “Gray Divorce.”